luke-h1/luke-h1/README.md

 </p>

  I'm passionate about solving technical problems and coming up with creative solutions.
- I am currently looking for a technical support / service desk position at an exciting company
+ I am currently looking for a new role at an exciting company

 <!---- 🚀 I’m currently working on ... https://github.com/luke-h1/weather-app  -->